Assured autonomy: How operations research powers and orchestrates generative AI systems: Flow-Based Generative Models: Structured Evolution in Probability Space

 \subsection{Deterministic Transport and Structure-by-Construction}

 Modern flow-based generative modeling can be understood as learning transport maps between probability distributions.
-Rather than treating uncertainty as a static input, this perspective models system evolution as a structured transformation of distributions governed by invariants, feasibility conditions, and stability requirements.
-In OR, many constraints are not preferences but identities---such as flow conservation, capacity limits, nonnegativity, balance conditions, integrality, or temporal ordering---that should hold globally and often throughout execution.
-A transport-based view naturally accommodates these requirements: probability distributions evolve under dynamics that can, in principle, be designed to preserve structure by construction, rather than enforced post hoc through rejection, penalties, or repair.
-Generation thus becomes a controlled process governed by structure, rather than a black-box sampling procedure aimed primarily at reproducing observed data.
+Rather than treating uncertainty as static input, this perspective models system evolution as a structured transformation of distributions governed by invariants, feasibility conditions, and stability requirements.
+In OR, many constraints are identities, not preferences---flow conservation, capacity limits, nonnegativity, balance conditions, integrality, or temporal ordering---that hold globally.
+A transport-based view accommodates these: distributions evolve under dynamics designed to preserve structure by construction, rather than enforced post hoc through rejection, penalties, or repair.
+Generation becomes a controlled process governed by structure, not a black-box sampling procedure aimed at reproducing observed data.

-Diffusion and score-based models can also be interpreted within this transport framework, but they typically realize it through stochastic dynamics.
-In practice, diffusion models generate samples by simulating noisy reverse-time processes \citep{ho2020denoising,song2020score}, and large language models similarly introduce randomness at each token generation step \citep{brown2020language}.
+Diffusion and score-based models can be interpreted within this framework but typically realize it through stochastic dynamics.
+Diffusion models generate samples by simulating noisy reverse-time processes \citep{ho2020denoising,song2020score}, and \look{LLMs often introduce randomness during sampling-based decoding; under fixed decoding regimes they can be reproducible, but reproducibility alone does not enforce operational feasibility} \citep{brown2020language}.
 Stochasticity enables diversity in creative domains.
 In operations, it becomes a liability: inconsistent outputs, intermittent feasibility violations, and failure modes that resist diagnosis.
-While diffusion models admit a deterministic sampling formulation via the probability-flow ordinary differential equation under idealized conditions \citep{song2020score,song2020denoising}, their predominant formulations and practical usage emphasize stochastic sampling, with determinism playing a secondary role rather than a primary design objective.
+While diffusion models admit a deterministic sampling formulation via the probability-flow ODE under idealized conditions \citep{song2020score}, their predominant formulations emphasize stochastic sampling, with determinism playing a secondary role.